Sweet Tea Concentrate

 - Remove peels from lemons; save fruit for another use.

 - In a large saucepan, combine sugar and water.
 Bring to a boil over medium heat.
-Reduce heat; simmer, uncovered, for 3-5 minutes or until sugar is dissolved, stirring occasionally.
+Reduce heat; simmer, uncovered, until sugar is dissolve, 3-5 minutes, stirring occasionally.
 Remove from the heat; add tea leaves and lemon peels.
 Cover and steep for 15 minutes.
 Strain tea, discarding tea leaves and lemon peels; stir in lemon juice.
 Cool to room temperature.

 - Transfer to a container with a tight-fitting lid.
 Store in the refrigerator for up to 2 weeks.